Targeted Drugs & Immunotherapy for Melanoma

 Managing Side Effects

 Joint pain, skin rash, and itching are common side effects of kinase inhibitors, while skin rash, itching, fatigue, and diarrhea are associated with immunotherapy.
-Doctors can adjust the dose of these medications, substitute others, or prescribe integrative medicine therapies to help manage side effects.
+Doctors can adjust the dose of these medications, substitute others, or prescribe integrative health therapies to help manage side effects.

 At Perlmutter Cancer Center, people with advanced melanoma are usually considered for a clinical trial before they are given targeted medications or immunotherapies.
 Clinical trials offer people who have melanoma the chance to try combinations of newer medications, which may be more effective than standard treatment.